vikingdata/articles/databases/mysql/non_blocking_ddl_mysql.md

     * If everything looks good, --progress and --execute.
     * If it aborts to load or too many resources being used
         * get approval to do it again and increase the maximum thresholds
-    * If everything went as plan record the output in your ticket and close ticket.
+    * If everything went as planned record the output in your ticket and close ticket.
     * Otherwise perform backout plan.
 It may be as simple as finishing it at another time.